Your membership has expired

 PRICE: Varies (LEDs are more expensive)

-Headlamp and taillamp bulbs should last years, but when they burn out, replace them with the factory recommended model.
+Headlamp and taillamp bulbs should last years, but when they burn out, replace them with the factory-recommended model.
+LED replacements may be more expensive because the entire housing is replaced, but they last much longer.
 Don’t use “brighter” aftermarket versions that can strain the car’s electrical system.

 Icons by Tim Boelaars

-Tighter service intervals: If your mechanic suggests coming in for oil changes or tire rotations that are more frequent than what’s in the car’s owner’s manual, don’t be afraid to ask why or to push back if you don’t think your driving counts as “severe duty.”
+Tighter service intervals: If your mechanic suggests you come in for oil changes or tire rotations more frequently than the car’s owner’s manual recommends, don’t be afraid to ask why or push back if you don’t think your driving counts as “severe duty.”

 More on Car Repair & Maintenance

 More expensive oils and fluids: Stick with the owner’s manual recommendations.
-“A shop may recommend synthetic fluids for a service, but if your car’s owner’s manual doesn’t require them, there’s no need to pay extra,” says Mike Crossen, a CR mechanic.
+“A shop may recommend synthetic fluids for a service, but if your car’s owner’s manual doesn’t require them, there’s no need to pay extra,” says Michael Crossen, lead technician at Consumer Reports.

 Flushes: Coolant, power steering fluid, differential oil, and brake fluid occasionally need to be changed.
 Fluid flushes use a machine that sucks out the old fluid and pumps new fluid in.
 “Flushes aren’t always necessary when they’re offered outside the regular maintenance schedule,” Crossen says.
 “It depends on the severity of use and the make and model of your vehicle.”

-Editor’s Note: This article also appeared in the May/June 2024 issue of Consumer Reports magazine.
+Editor’s Note: This article has been updated since it appeared in the May/June 2024 issue of Consumer Reports magazine.

 Benjamin Preston